Tap Dancing With Button Gloves

 I laid the quilt and props on the table and we got busy with our theme.
 The tiny houses and photos and magazines encouraged memory sharing... of favorite front porches and gabled roofs and shutters and chimneys.
 I asked if anyone had ever been on a roof.
 E. laughed and told us how her brothers encouraged her to climb on the roof.
 "They held a sheet below and told me to jump!"

 Magazines and Music

-E. didn't skip a beat.
+E. spoke and didn't skip a beat.
 "House of the Rising Sun!"
 She announced.
 We chuckled about the story behind the song.
 Then I went ahead and played a recording.
 "There is a house in New Orleans..." the eerie melody seemed to cast a spell.
 E. delighted me, as she swayed and sang along.
 We played just enough before switching to some more upbeat tunes.